SoffieW/song-recommender/README.md

 # song-recommender
 Scripts for final year university project using machine learning to recommend songs to users.
+Soffie edited this readme!

 Python versions 2.7 and up can be used for running the scripts.